dotnet/wpf/Documentation/contributing-guide.md

 # Contributing Guide

-Primary focus of .NET Core 3.0 release is to achieve parity with WPF for .NET Framework.
+The primary focus of .NET Core 3.0 release is to achieve parity with WPF for .NET Framework.
-Since we're currently still porting parts of WPF codebase (incl. tests) to GitHub (see progress at [../README.md#port-status]), we're not ready to handle non-trivial or larger contributions beyond parity fixes yet.
+Since we're currently still porting parts of WPF codebase (incl. tests) to GitHub (see [Status](../README.md#port-status) for details), we're not ready to handle non-trivial or larger contributions beyond parity fixes yet.

 We plan to accept these kind of contributions during 3.0 release: